zultron/goldibox/README.md

 Log into the BeagleBone, clone this repository, and `cd` into the repository directory.

-On the PocketBeagle, start the Goldibox control from the command line:
+On the PocketBeagle, start the Goldibox control from the command line (load the overlay file for non-system installs):

-    bin/goldibox
+    bin/goldibox -o

 The Goldibox should now be ready for control.
 Start the [MachinekitClient][qqvcp] and open the Goldibox app.